-- we only hold your information for as long as we have a valid reason to keep it
+- we only hold your information for as long as we have a regulatory obligation to keep it

-- we try to the extent possible to not hold your information any longer than we have to
+- we do not hold your information any longer than we have to

 - we respect any requests from you to delete your information such as your email address and name from lists such as newsletters or service updates